jgoakley/hassio-addons/README.md

 mode: single
 ```

+## Hassception
+This addon lets you run Home Assistant inside Home Assistant!
+Home Assistant Inception!

+If you are running Home Assistant OS this addon will create an entirely new Home Assistant core instance that runs alongside your existing instance.

+By default the new instance will be available at <your_ha_address>:8124 but the port can be updated in the configuration tab.

+#### Current Issues:

+##### You will need to create a ```hassception``` folder in your ```config``` directory which is where your new instance configuration will be stored

 ## LIRC
 Uses the Linux Infrared Remote Control Library and MQTT to send and receive infrared commands with a Raspberry Pi.